fragolinux/DockerIOT/nodered/README.md

 # NODERED SETUP

-set timezone in .env file, then startup as follows:
+set timezone in .env file, then change ownership to the data folder:

+    chown -R 1000:1000 data

+finally, startup as follows:

 startup: